Let's Adore Jesus-Eucharist! | Home >> Politics

 Here's a quick primer on what mRNA is (written by a person more-knowledgeable but less-courageous than myself).
 Let's start with a metaphor: beautiful illuminated manuscripts from the Middle Ages, with illuminations of gold leaf and expensive inks.
 Even in their day, they were very rare and very expensive.
 A monastery or group of monasteries may have only had a single copy, and this master original copy was never intended for daily use -- it's not the sort of thing that one could afford to spill coffee on!
 Instead, the monks carefully made three of four copies of the book on parchment.
 These primary copies weren't as beautiful -- they didn't have all the artwork and calligraphy -- but pains were taken to ensure that the words were correct.
 One primary copy might be kept at the monastery for use as a regular reference, and others might be sent to affiliated monasteries who didn't own a copy of the original.
 Then, from these main copies, students would make their own working copies for actual daily use.
 The sort of things that you could spill coffee on.
 Many hundreds of them, in many cases, usually written in pencil on loose-leaf paper and bound together with string.
 These "working copies" of the manuscripts allowed students to work with the text on a daily basis while the master original copy remained safe in the vaults.
 Very few of the "working copies" still exist, even though there were hundreds of them at each monastery, because they were never meant to last.

 mRNA is not very stable: it's broken down inside the cell after a short while.
 So, when your cells decide they have enough melanin, they simply stop making more mRNA, and the production of melanin will cease as the remaining mRNA degrades.
 So, inserting mRNA into a cell does not result in any permanent changes to the DNA, which is nice.
-Nor can mRNA become inserted into the DNA strand in any way.
+Nor can mRNA become inserted into the DNA strand in any way (I am told).

 So how does it work for Covid-19?
 Apparently, you need to manufacture man-made mRNA, find some way of making it go inside the cells of your body (technically called "transfection", which can be done in many ways, like putting them inside "lipid nanoparticles" which then enter the cell).
 That mRNA then makes your cell produce a "mutated spike protein" of SARS-CoV-2.
-In other words, your cell which is a sheep, a "good guy" in your body, starts dressing up like a wolf!
-So your immune system starts preparing for battle because your cell looks threatening to your body.
+In other words, your cell which is a sheep, a "good guy" in your body, starts manufacturing parts that look like a wolf!
+So your immune system starts preparing for battle because your cell produces something that looks threatening to your body.

-What happens to the cells of your body tricked into looking like the virus?
+What happens to the cells of your body tricked into producing things that look like the virus?
 The articles I've read are very discreet about this part.
-I guess once the immune response of your body gets into gear, those cells get killed and disposed of.
-Is it a good idea to practice your immune system into attacking your own cells?
+I guess once the immune response of your body gets into gear, what "looks like a wolf" in your body gets killed and disposed of.
+Is it a good idea to practice your immune system to attack yourself?
 I don't know, but I do remember reading somewhere that if you want to train an attack dog (a real, dangerous attack dog), you need to put it in front of puppies of its own race, then teach it to kill those puppies.
 If you manage that, that attack dog will obey any one of your orders and savagely attack whoever you tell it to attack.

 I'm hungry for knowledge.